-21)RDG has been encouraged by the progress made to date by the Welsh Government in the procurement of the next rail franchise for Wales.
+20)RDG has been encouraged by the progress made to date by the Welsh Government in the procurement of the next rail franchise for Wales.
 The plans for the a vertically integrated valleys network will provide the GB network with an interesting example of the benefits of greater collaboration between track and train.
+RDG is keen to work with the Welsh Government, Transport for Wales and the rail industry in the design and development of the Wales and Borders franchise and the Metro.